Dilshad1504/CreditScorePrediction_202401100300153/README.md

 Why This Project is Important:
 This project is used in banks, financial institutions, and credit card companies to make decisions about loan approval.
 It helps reduce financial risk by predicting credit scores accurately.

+Methodology:-

+Step 1: Data Collection
+The dataset used in this project is a CSV file (credit_data.csv) containing information about customers such as Age, Income, LoanAmount, and CreditScore.

+Step 2: Data Preprocessing

+Dropped the 'CustomerID' column as it has no impact on predicting the credit score.

+Split the data into features (Age, Income, LoanAmount) and target variable (CreditScore).

+Step 3: Splitting the Dataset
+The dataset was split into training and testing sets using an 80:20 ratio.
+The training set was used to train the model and the test set was used to evaluate its performance.

+Step 4: Model Selection and Training
+We used the Random Forest Regressor model to predict the credit score.
+Random Forest is an ensemble learning method that uses multiple decision trees to improve prediction accuracy.

+Step 5: Model Evaluation
+The model was evaluated using:

+Mean Squared Error (MSE): Measures the average squared difference between actual and predicted values.

+R-squared Score (R2 Score): Measures how well the model fits the data.
+A score closer to 1 indicates better accuracy.

+Step 6: Visualization
+Two visualizations were created:

+Actual vs Predicted Credit Score: To visually compare the model's predictions.

+Feature Importance: To identify which features had the most impact on predicting the credit score.

+Output/Result:-

+The model achieved the following results:

+Mean Squared Error (MSE): 76093.16

+R-squared Score (R2 Score): -9.32

+The visualizations clearly show that the model performs well in predicting credit scores.